PHILIP CORTELYOU JOHNSON, FAIA (1906-2005)

 Johnson curated the landmark exhibition on International Style at the Museum of Modern Art in 1932 and wrote a wildly successful book about it.
 The exhibition was profoundly influential and introduced Modernist architects such as Corbusier, Walter Gropius, and Mies van der Rohe to America.
 It was also notable for jealousy between architects.
 Frank Lloyd Wright withdrew entries because he was not more prominently featured.
 Rudolph Schindler was unhappy that Richard Neutra was more prominently featured than he was.

-Johnson was active with fascist causes in the late 1930's.
-He had a change of heart and enlisted in the US Army in 1941.
-He also designed a synagogue and supported Jewish causes.
+Johnson was active with German fascist causes in the late 1930's.
+When that didn't work out, he enlisted in the US Army in 1941.
+He also designed a synagogue and supported Jewish causes, trying to put that phase of his life behind him.

 Johnson joined van der Rohe in the design of the 1956 Seagram Building, a bronze and glass tower on Park Avenue.
 The New York Times called it the most important building of the twentieth century.
 Later Johnson commissions included the master plan of Lincoln Center, PPG Place in Pittsburgh, various buildings at New York University, the Crystal Cathedral in Garden Grove CA, and the controversial post-modern AT&T building in NYC which looks like a huge Chippendale bureau.

 In 1978, he won the AIA Gold Medal.
 He was the first winner of the Pritzker Prize in 1979.
 He collaborated frequently with Richard Foster, especially on the 1964 World's Fair site.
-He came out as gay in 1994, the first major architect to do so, although that had been known in architectural circles for decades.
+He came out as gay in 1994, the first major architect to do so publicly, although his status had been known in architectural circles for decades.
 His life partner since 1960 was David Whitney who died shortly after Johnson in 2005.

 No other American architect so forcefully caught the attention of the general public, not even Frank Lloyd Wright.
-In New York circles, for sure, Johnson was king - and kingmaker.
+Johnson was king - and kingmaker.

 An extensive biography of Johnson came out in 2018 written by Mark Lamster.